scc-digitalhub/sco.geoserver/README.md

  - The example shows the set of the layers filtered by the tracking type.
  - It also uses the WPS HeatMap integrated inside the SLD (Style Layer Descriptor) in order to perform geospatial analysis for different purposes.
- - The content of this SLD can be find in this file : sldHeatmap.xml
+ - The content of this SLD can be find in this file : examples/openlayers/sldHeatmap.xml
  - We may also filter each of the layer depending on validity of tracking.
  - This demonstrates how CQL filters work by using the WMS CQL_FILTER  parameter to alter the data displayed by WMS requests.